-Changing the strength of clearance-promoting and chronicity-promoting feedbacks can qualitatively alter infection duration.
+More generally, changing the strength of clearance-promoting and chronicity-promoting feedbacks can qualitatively alter infection duration.
 Within-host ecology is characterized by both positive and negative feedback loops (Fig. 2a).
 Most obviously, there is a negative feedback loop between parasite biomass growth and the immune response: parasite biomass is reduced by an effective immune response; reduction of parasite biomass then reduces immune stimulation.
 For gastrointestinal nematodes, a Type 2 immune response promoted by T-helper (Th) 2 cells is effective, whereas neither a Th1 response nor a regulatory T cell (T-reg) response leads to clearance of worms [15].
 Positive feedback loops are also ubiquitous within the immune system itself, and can act to drive clearance or chronicity.
 For example, cytokine production drives activation of T-helper cell populations that then secrete those same cytokines and suppress secretion of opposing cytokines (e.g., Th2 cells promoting Th2 while inhibiting a Th1 response, and vice versa [60, 61]).
 If a Th2 response is launched and propagated, these feedbacks are clearance-promoting; on the other hand, if the worm “gets the upper hand” via immunomodulation (e.g., by promoting either a T-regulatory cell response [62] or a Th1 response, as T. muris does [34, 35, 63]), the feedbacks become chronicity-promoting, allowing the parasite to grow more rapidly and gain further control, delaying clearance.

 Mathematical theory provides testable insights into how these feedback processes affect the outcome.
 For example, Fig. 2b-j show preliminary results from our model, inspired by T. muris.
 The model includes both negative and positive feedbacks (Fig. 2a), including self-promotion by Th1 and Th2 responses, Th1-Th2 cross-inhibition, and parasite induction of both Th1 (via immunomodulation) and Th2.
 We have found that models that include both negative- and positive-feedback mechanisms can always produce Allee effects, but whether and how changing the initial state of the system (e.g., inoculating dose or the initial bias in the T-cell population) will affect duration depends on the relative strength of the feedbacks.